dut-laowang/PCLMM/README.md

 # PCLMM
- The code implementation for the article "Towards Patronizing and Condescending Language in Chinese Videos: A Multimodal Dataset and Framework"
+ The code implementation for the article "Towards Patronizing and Condescending Language in Chinese Videos: A Multimodal Dataset and Framework".
+The paper is currently under review for **ICASSP 2025**.
 # Dataset
 The PCLMM dataset can be downloaded at https://doi.org/10.5281/zenodo.13710863